Lotfi Bin Ali: Transfer to Kazakhstan

-Vice News interviewed al-Lutfi shortly after the May 7, 2015, death of his friend Asim Thabit Abdullah Al-Khalaqi, who was transferred to Kazakhstan at the same time he was.
-Al-Lufti had been in regular contact with him via Skype, and had last spoken to him just three days before his death.
-He told Vice News that Kazakhstan security officials regularly inspected the former captives' living quarters, initially doing so almost every day:

-The police used to come almost every day to the apartment.
+Lotfi Bin Ali shortly after 7 May 2015, death of his friend Asim Thabit Abdullah Al-Khalaqi, who was transferred to Kazakhstan at the same time he was.
+Lotfi Bin Ali had been in regular contact with him via Skype, and had last spoken to him just three days before his death.
+He told Vice News that Kazakhstan security officials regularly inspected the former captives' living quarters, initially doing so almost every day:The police used to come almost every day to the apartment.
 They would open the door and enter and check the place for a minute or two, then they would leave...
 It's as if it's Guantanamo 2, to be honest.

-Al Lufti contradicted Guantanamo spokesmen, who claimed al Khalaqi would not have been transferred if his health was compromised—saying that al-Khalaqi regularly fell into comas at Guantanamo, needing prompt medical care.
+Lotfi Bin Ali contradicted Guantanamo spokesmen, who claimed al Khalaqi would not have been transferred if his health was compromised—saying that al-Khalaqi regularly fell into comas at Guantanamo, needing prompt medical care.

-Al Lufti said al Khalaqi had been hospitalized multiple times, in Kazakhstan, prior to his death.
+Al-Lofti said al Khalaqi had been hospitalized multiple times, in Kazakhstan, prior to his death.

 Vice News reported that "In cooperation with the Kazakh government, the local chapter of the ICRC is charged with the care of the former detainees, and provides healthcare, food stipends, language classes, and transport."
 Kazakhstan security officials routinely enter the men's homes without a warrant.

-Vice magazine profiled Lofti in October 2015.
+Vice magazine profiled Lotfi Bin Ali in October 2015.
 It reported Kazakh authorities still hadn't issued him with identity documents, meaning he had to rely the Red Crescent Society to manage his affairs.

-Vice was able to accompany Lofti to a meeting with Alfiya Meshina, the head of the Semey office of the Red Crescent Society.
-She interrupted Lofti, when he was talking about his health, saying:

-I don't want to listen to this bullshit about his health problems.
+Vice was able to accompany Lotfi Bin Ali to a meeting with Alfiya Meshina, head of the Semey office of the Red Crescent Society.
+She interrupted Lofti when he was talking about his health, reportedly saying:I don't want to listen to this bullshit about his health problems.
 Since he arrived here on the 31st of December last year and until today, all we have been doing is taking care of his health...
 We have so many poor and elderly people, so many large families that live much worse than he does.
 What is he, a national hero of Kazakhstan?
 Why should he enjoy special treatment and privileges?

-UNESCO reported in 2019 that Lofti said he would prefer to live in actual detention in Guantanamo rather than in hostile Kazakhstan.
+UNESCO reported in 2019 that Lotfi Bin Ali said he would prefer to live in actual detention in Guantanamo rather than in Kazakhstan.